Penny167/meet/README.md

 Comments have been used throughout to explain more complex areas of the code.

-## App features and user stories used for development
+## App features and user stories used in development

 Key Features:
 - User can filter events by city